taogen-docs/technical-interview-questions/interview-technical-questions/java/java-se-interview-questions.md

 ```
 aggregation
-A ——————◇ B
+A ◇—————— B
-A is part of B, and A is independent.
+B is part of A, and B is independent.
 ```

 Examples: